gsoft-inc/wl-squide/docs/getting-started/create-host.md

 }
 ```

-In the previous code sample, the `RootLayout` will serves as the default layout for the homepage as well as for every page (route) registered by a module that are not nested under a parent route with either the [parentPath](../reference/runtime/runtime-class.md#register-nested-routes-under-an-existing-route) or the [parentName](../reference/runtime/runtime-class.md#register-a-named-route) option.
+The `RootLayout` component created in the previous sample will serves as the default layout for the homepage as well as for every page (route) registered by a module that are not nested under a parent route with either the [parentPath](../reference/runtime/runtime-class.md#register-nested-routes-under-an-existing-route) or the [parentName](../reference/runtime/runtime-class.md#register-a-named-route) option.

 ### Homepage

-Next, create the `HomePage` component that will serve as the homepage for this application:
+Next, create the `HomePage` component that will serve as the homepage:

 ```tsx host/src/HomePage.tsx
 export function HomePage() {